benymaxparsa/benymaxparsa.github.io/_pages/about.md

 These diverse experiences underscore Parsa's unwavering dedication to both research and education, showcasing his versatility and impact across academic domains. -->

 Parsa aspires to contribute significantly as a researcher, with the ultimate goal of achieving the esteemed status of a distinguished professor in the near future.
 His enthusiasm for advancing the frontiers of knowledge and making a lasting impact in the academic community drives his commitment to excellence in research and education.
+[Read more](/biography/)

 <!-- <button class="cta-button">Call to Action</button> -->